Currently we test and support the following browsers:

 Although the process of blood vasculature formation has been well documented, very little is known about the development of the lymphatic vasculature, despite its importance in normal and pathologic conditions.
 The lack of specific markers that allow us to monitor the normal and pathologic growth of the lymphatic vasculature has hampered the progress in this field.
 However, recent identification of genes participating in the formation of the lymphatic vasculature has begun to pave the way toward a new era in which better diagnoses and therapeutic treatment(s) of lymphatic disorders could become a reachable goal.

-We have recently determined that functional inactivation of a single allele of the homeobox gene Prox1 led to adult-onset obesity due to abnormal lymph leakage from mispatterned and ruptured lymphatic vessels (Harvey et al., 2005).
+We have also determined that functional inactivation of a single allele of the homeobox gene Prox1 led to adult-onset obesity due to abnormal lymph leakage from mispatterned and ruptured lymphatic vessels (Harvey et al., 2005).
 Therefore, this is the first report of a novel cause for adult onset obesity as a consequence of lymphatic vasculature defects.
 Prox1 heterozygous mice are a new model for adult-onset obesity and lymphatic vascular disease.